 - a) Site shall be kept in a blight/nuisance-free condition.
 Any existing blight or nuisance shall be abated within 60-90 days of approval, unless an earlier date is specified elsewhere. - b) The City of Oakland reserves the right at any time during construction to require certification by a licensed professional that the as-built project conforms to all applicable zoning requirements, including but not limited to approved maximum heights and minimum setbacks.
 Failure to construct the project in accordance with approved plans may result in remedial reconstruction, permit revocation, permit modification, stop work, permit suspension or other corrective action. - c) Violation of any term, Conditions or project description relating to the Approvals is unlawful, prohibited, and a violation of the Oakland Municipal Code.
-The City of Oakland reserves the right to initiate civil and/or criminal enforcement and/or abatement proceedings, or after notice and public hearing, to revoke the Approvals or after these Conditions if it is found that there is violation of any of the Conditions or the provisions of the Planning Code or Municipal Code, or the project operates as or causes a public nuisance.
+The City of Oakland reserves the right to initiate civil and/or criminal enforcement and/or abatement proceedings, or after notice and public hearing, to revoke the Approvals or alter these Conditions if it is found that there is violation of any of the Conditions or the provisions of the Planning Code or Municipal Code, or the project operates as or causes a public nuisance.
 This provision is not intended to, nor does it, limit in any manner whatsoever the ability of the City to take appropriate enforcement actions.
 The project applicant shall be responsible for paying fees in accordance with the City's Master Fee Schedule for inspections conducted by the City or a City-designated third-party to investigate alleged violations of the Conditions of Approval. - 5.
-College Prep is keeping the building site blight- and nuisance-free.
+College Prep has completed Phase 1, and is not in active construction of Phase II or III projects; thus, the site is blight/nuisance-free.